xBlynd/projectEve-EQ-Revival/readme.md

 Eve is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly to your Discord!
 A few examples are:

-- Evel Missions
+- Semi open world (inconsole?)
-- Eve Battles
+- Adventures
+- Random battle encounters
 - Duels
 - Arena
 - Raiding